adebisioje/Partner-iot-hackfest-01232017/README.md

 This folder contains code that was created while hacking with an IOT Partner

 ## Problem Statement
-    How might solve connectivity issues when sending the state of devices to Azure?
+    How might we solve connectivity issues when sending the state of devices to Azure?
 ## Solution
     Using Azure IOT Hubs